 Yes, we have a Professional Development option for people who do not need graduate credit.
 This will be the same course with the same expectations, you just will not receive credit.

 HAPS already offers many fine noncredit learning opportunities such as Update Seminars, workshops, regional conferences, and more.
 HAPS-I, on the other hand, offers courses for credit.

 All HAPS-I course participants work for credit and are therefore fully invested in the course's learning community.
 Participants can rely on one another for substantive support such as peer review and other collaborative efforts.

-Even if you don't need credits for a degree or for professional advancement, you'll find that our credit courses are valuable assets for your post-graduate portfolio and CV.
-And of course, they are meaningful experiences no matter what your background..
+Even if you don't need credits for a degree or for professional advancement, you may find that our credit courses are valuable assets for your post-graduate portfolio and CV, so make this decision carefully.
+You may not retroactively ask for credit.

 How much do HAPS-I courses cost?

-The cost of HAPS Institute courses are very competitive.
-Check our credits and fee page for current rates.
+The cost of HAPS Institute courses are very competitive at $550 per credit for members wanting graduate credit.
 Some courses may require other expenditures such as conference registration, travel, lodging, books, meals, or other incidentals.

 Does HAPS-I offer scholarships or grants to cover course fees?

 Yes!
 Check out our scholarship page!
 HAPS-I scholarships pay for one credit (so the award is smaller in the case of Professional Development courses).

 Does the HAPS Board of Directors have an Individual Enrollment, Cancellation, and Refund Policy?